alainamstutz/CRTs_analyses_sample-size_simulations/stats_analyses_CRTs.md

 # )
 ```

-# Example: Sample size calculation for parallel CRT with cont outcome (AND baseline period AND closed cohort design) AND multiarm.
+# Sample size calculation for parallel CRT with binary outcome (AND baseline period AND closed cohort design) AND multiarm.

 Example: EHR nudges for statin prescription CRT